wangela/wittier/README.md

 A simpler Twitter client for iOS

-Time spent: 9.5 hours spent in total
+Time spent: 13.5 hours spent in total

 ## User Stories

 The following **required** functionality is completed:
 - [x] User can sign in using OAuth login flow
-- [ ] The current signed in user will be persisted across restarts
+- [x] The current signed in user will be persisted across restarts
 - [x] User can view last 20 tweets from their home timeline
 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [x] User can pull to refresh
 - [ ] User can compose a new tweet by tapping on a compose button.
-- [ ] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

 The following **optional** features are implemented: